nginxinc/nginx-gateway-fabric/site/content/overview/custom-policies.md

 `PolicyStatus` fields:

 - `ancestors`: describes the status of a route with respect to the ancestor.
-  - `ancestorRef`: the object that the policy targets in `spec.targetRef`
+  - `ancestorRef`: the object that the policy targets in `spec.targetRef`.
   - `controllerName`: the controller name of NGINX Gateway Fabric.
   - `conditions`: (Condition/Status/Reason):
     - `Accepted/True/Accepted`: the policy is accepted by the ancestor.